Hamilton Hall (Columbia University): History

 The original Hamilton Hall was built in 1878 in the Gothic Revival style and located on Madison Avenue between 49th and 50th streets on the college's former Midtown campus, directly across 50th Street from the Villard Houses.
 It was five stories tall and had an elaborate turret at its northwest corner.
 The property of Columbia's former Midtown campus was sold in 1898.
 The Berkeley School relocated from West 44th Street to occupy the southern half of Hamilton Hall, where it remained until 1902 when the property was sold and the school relocated to a new site on the Upper West Side.

 When Columbia became a university and relocated to Morningside Heights in the 1890s, there were originally no plans for the area south of 116th Street, where Hamilton Hall now sits, or for any facilities dedicated to the undergraduate college.
 Nevertheless, college advocates persevered and the cornerstone for the new Hamilton Hall was laid in 1905.
-The building was designed by the firm of McKim, Mead, and White in the neoclassical style, in conformity with the rest of the university campus.
+The building was designed by the firm of McKim, Mead, and White in the neoclassical style, in conformity with the most of the other buildings on the Morningside campus.
 It was completed in 1907.

-Hamilton Hall has undergone extensive renovations in order to restore many of its historic details.
-Two stained glass windows depicting Sophocles and Virgil, gifts from the class of 1885 and 1891, respectively, were installed in the Hamilton Hall lobby in 2003, having sat in storage for nearly 60 years.
+In 2002, a renovation of Hamilton Hall was completed.
+Two stained glass windows depicting Sophocles and Virgil, gifts from the class of 1885 and 1891 respectively, were installed in the Hamilton Hall lobby in 2003, having sat in storage for nearly 60 years.
 The building houses many of the classes of Columbia College's Core Curriculum.